Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Motivation and Preliminaries

 \section{Motivation and Preliminaries}

-We apply two state-of-the-art (SOTA) adversarial attacks, Crescendo~\cite{russinovich2025greatwritearticlethat} and Pop-up~\cite{zhang2025attackingvisionlanguagecomputeragents}, to both single-agent and multi-agent systems.
-As shown in Table~\ref{single_agent_attack}, these attacks achieve notable attack success rates (ASR) on single-agent systems, reaching up to 76.7\%, by inducing the agent to click on malicious pop-ups or produce incorrect outputs.
-However, these attacks fail to manipulate multi-agent systems into performing harmful actions such as file deletion.
-We analyze the effectiveness of the pop-up attack against \textsc{LangManus} as a case study.
-As illustrated in Figure~\ref{attack_LangManus} (a), \textsc{LangManus} follows an approximate chain-like structure.
-Although the pop-up successfully injects harmful instructions into the Browser agent through its vision-language perturbations, the system's topology prevents the malicious command from propagating downstream, thereby mitigating its impact.
+We apply two state-of-the-art adversarial attacks, Crescendo~\cite{russinovich2025greatwritearticlethat} and Pop-up~\cite{zhang2025attackingvisionlanguagecomputeragents}, to both single-agent and multi-agent systems.
+As shown in Table~\ref{single_agent_attack}, these attacks achieve high attack success rates (ASR) on single-agent systems, reaching up to 76.7\%, by inducing agents to click malicious pop-ups or produce incorrect outputs.
+However, they fail to drive multi-agent systems to execute harmful actions such as file deletion.

+To understand this discrepancy, we analyze the Pop-up attack on \textsc{LangManus} as a case study.
+As illustrated in Figure~\ref{attack_LangManus}(a), \textsc{LangManus} follows an approximately chain-like topology.
+Although the pop-up can inject harmful instructions into the Browser agent through visual perturbation, the system topology prevents the malicious command from propagating to downstream agents, thereby limiting its impact.

-This observation motivates our investigation into the topology-aware vulnerabilities of multi-agent systems.
-In particular, we explore whether malicious instructions can be intentionally routed through the system’s internal topology coordination to reach sensitive agents.
-As shown in Figure~\ref{attack_LangManus} (b), we design a topology-guided attack that mimics legitimate coordination patterns by guiding the malicious instruction from the Browser to the Supervisor, then to the Planner, and finally to the FileManager, ultimately triggering the deletion of the target file.
+This observation motivates our study of topology-aware vulnerabilities in MASs.
+Specifically, we ask whether malicious instructions can be deliberately routed through the internal coordination topology to reach sensitive agents.
+As shown in Figure~\ref{attack_LangManus}(b), we construct a topology-guided attack that mimics legitimate coordination patterns, forwarding the malicious instruction from the Browser to the Supervisor, then to the Planner, and finally to the FileManager, which deletes the target file.
 The detailed procedure is shown in Figure~\ref{topology_guided_attack_LangManus}.
-Since we have access to the coordination topology of \textsc{LangManus}, the attacker can first analyze the system’s architecture to identify a suitable entry point, such as the Browser.
-A malicious payload is then crafted and injected into the web environment, formatted to resemble a legitimate subtask.
-When the Browser visits the webpage and extracts the payload, the instruction is incorporated into the task chain and forwarded to the Supervisor.
-The Supervisor interprets the instruction and assigns the corresponding task to the Planner, which determines that a system file must be deleted to proceed.
-The Planner then delegates the deletion task to the FileManager, executing the final destructive action.
+Because the attacker has access to the coordination topology of \textsc{LangManus}, it can first identify a suitable entry point, such as the Browser agent, and inject a malicious payload into the web environment in the form of a legitimate-looking subtask.
+When the Browser extracts this payload, the instruction is incorporated into the task flow and passed to the Supervisor.
+The Supervisor then forwards it to the Planner, which determines that deleting a system file is necessary, and the Planner subsequently delegates this action to the FileManager.